confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ## Mitigating Runtime Compromise

-Incorporating confidential computing within the workload’s execution environment can lower the risk that runtime attacks (such as memory scraping or side-channel attacks) can expose critical identity or authentication tokens.
-For example, the confidential computing environment can be used to securely generate and verify proofs of possession that are important within the WIMSE authentication protocol.
+Executing the Workload inside a Trusted Execution Environment can lower the risk that runtime attacks (such as memory scraping or side-channel attacks) can expose critical identity or authentication tokens.
+For example, a Trusted Execution Environment can be used to securely generate and verify proofs of possession that are important within the WIMSE authentication protocol.

 ## Cross-domain Trust Enhancement